-Forex brokers typically offer Level 1 data for all their product offers, while some also offer Level II market data for all their offers.
+Forex brokers typically offer Level 1 data for all their product offers, while some offer Level II market data.
 With forex brokers, you don't need to subscribe to the data.
-When you log into your trading platform it should already be available to you.
+When you log into your trading platform, it should already be available to you.

-Market data is usually available is two different subscriptions (depending upon the markets in question), Level I markets data and Level II market data.
+Market data is usually available as two different subscriptions (depending upon the markets in question).
+You can choose from Level I market data and Level II market data.

 Level I market data includes all of the standard trading information for a market, which is the following: